-The Associated Students exercise general direction of matters of undergraduate concern in cooperation with the faculty.
 Athletic contests are managed by the Athletic Council, composed of faculty and student representatives.
 The student body, through its elected representatives, manages THE CALIFORNIA TECH, a weekly paper, and the BIG T, the annual.
 A glee club, an orchestra, and a band are maintained, with assistance from the Institute.
 There are at the Institute student branches of the American Institute of Electrical Engineers, the American Society of Mechanical Engineers, and the American Society of Civil Engineers.
-A Chemists' Club and a Geology Club include men interested in these particular fields.
-Other organizations are the Dramatic Club, the Economics Club, the Press Club, the Radio Club, and the Aeronautics Club.
+A Chemists' Club and a Geology-Paleontology Club include men interested in these particular fields.
+Other organizations are the Dramatic Club, the Press, the Non-Resident, the Varsity, the Walrus, the Cosmopolitan, the Photo, the Radio, and the Newman Clubs.